-- The asymmetric cryptographic libraries (ACL) in two alternative versions v2.07.003 and v2.06.003: - Both libraries provide RSA 2048/4096 cryptography.
-The library supports also smaller key lengths, but the certification follows the national regulation by the BSI. - o Both libraries provide elliptic curve cryptography EC - the Toolbox library in the version v2.07.003 and v2.06.003 provides basic mathematical functions for a simplified user interface to the Crypto@2304T - the symmetric cryptographic libraries (SCL) in the improved version vo2.04.002 and the version vo2.02.010 provide simplified interfaces and utilize the full services of the SCP to the user - the hardware support library (HSL) in the versions vo2.01.6634 and vo1.22.4346 provides a simplified interface and utilizes the full services of the SOLID FLASHTM NVM to the user - the hardware support library (HSL) in the version vo3.11.8339 provides equal to the above a simplified interface, utilizes the full services of the SOLID FLASHTM NVM to the user, and enables the use of an additional advanced reading respectively writing method - the CIPURSETM Cryptographic Library (CIPURSETM CL and CCL) in both alternative versions vo2.oo.ooo4 and v2.o.ooo2 provides the user OSPT4 alliance CIPURSETM V2 conformant communication functionality between a PICC and a PCD.

-and with further specific IC dedicated firmware in two alternative versions.
+- The asymmetric cryptographic libraries (ACL) in two alternative versions v2.07.003 and v2.06.003: - Both libraries provide RSA1 2048/4096 cryptography.
+The library supports also smaller key lengths, but the certification follows the national regulation by the BSI2. - o Both libraries provide elliptic curve cryptography EC3 - the Toolbox library in the version v2.07.003 and alternatively v2.06.003 provides basic mathematical functions for a simplified user interface to the Crypto@2304T - the symmetric cryptographic libraries (SCL) in the improved version vo2.04.002 and the version vo2.02.010 provide simplified interfaces and utilize the full services of the SCP to the user - the hardware support library (HSL) in the versions vo2.01.6634 and vo1.22.4346 provides a simplified interface and utilizes the full services of the SOLID FLASHTM NVM to the user - the hardware support library (HSL) in the version vo{3.11.8339} provides equal to the above a simplified interface, utilizes the full services of the SOLID FLASHTM NVM to the user, and enables the use of an additional advanced reading respectively writing method - the CIPURSETM Cryptographic Library (CIPURSETM CL and CCL) in both alternative versions vo2.oo.ooo4 and v2.o.ooo2 provides the user OSPT4 alliance CIPURSETM V2 conformant communication functionality between a PICC and a PCD. - the Mifare Compatible Software (MCS)5 and with further specific IC dedicated firmware in three alternative versions.

-Note that each of the versions of the ACL, SCL, HSL and CCL are alternatively.
+Note that each of the versions of the ACL, SCL, HSL, CCL and of the MCS are alternatively.
 This means that the TOE comes either with one of the alternative library types-depending on the user choice - or with none.
 The library types can freely be combined but not two versions of the equal type.
-For examples ACL with SCL with HSL is welcome but a combination of the HSL in the version vo3.11.8339 and at the same time with HSL in the version vo2.01.6634 would not work.
+For examples ACL with SCL with HSL with MCS is welcome but a combination of MCS in version vo2.03.3446 and at the same time with MCS in version vo2.02.3389 would not work.
 The library types are entirely independent from each other.